Quick answer

 4. Look for leaks

-Check under the car, around hoses, radiator edges, expansion tank and water pump area.
+Check under the car, hoses, radiator edges, expansion tank, thermostat housing and water pump area.

 5. Watch the temperature gauge